bcinbis/portfolio2018/index.md

-# Welcome to my dank Portfolio
+# Welcome to my Dank Portfolio

 This is a compilation of my works in Java and Python.